aiortc/aiortc/README.rst

 If there are no wheels for your system or if you wish to build aiortc from source you will need a couple of libraries installed on your system:

-- OpenSSL 1.0.2 or greater
-- FFmpeg 4.0 or greater
+- Opus for audio encoding / decoding
 - LibVPX for video encoding / decoding
-- Opus for audio encoding / decoding

 Linux
 .....